spring-iitd/Cellular-Security/docs/docker_open5gs_ueransim_setup.md

   sudo tee /etc/apt/sources.list.d/docker.list > /dev/null
 sudo -E apt-get update
 ```

+- <u>_Note:_</u> The URL's used in the above commands are subjected to change.
+You can find the latest commands [here](https://docs.docker.com/engine/install/ubuntu/).
+When using commands from Docker’s official documentation, ensure that you preserve environment variables by using the `-E` flag.

 2. Install Docker packages on your system and verify installation as: